In the daily conversation of Japanese, you may hear many phrases commonly said with the word “Kudasai” such as the following sentences;

 3. “Kudasai” is more casual when requesting an object

-Simply speaking, “Kudasai” has a more casual (not to be mistaken as rude) tone than “Onegaishimasu”.
-It implies a demand and want, rather than a wish or request.
+Simply put, “Kudasai” has a more casual (not to be confused with rude) tone than “Onegaishimasu”.
+It implies a demand and a need, rather than a wish or a request.

-As I have mentioned previously, we can not use “Onegaishimasu” as an auxiliary verb.
-We can only use “Kudasai” when we need to make sentences with an Auxiliary Verb.
+As we mentioned before, we cannot use “Onegaishimasu” as an auxiliary verb.
+We can only use “Kudasai” when we need to make sentences with an auxiliary verb.

 1. ちょっと待ってください | Chotto matte kudasai. | Please wait for a moment. |